deployd/docs/docs/collections/advanced-guides/custom-client.md

 #### Basics

-First we need a basic constructor and request method.
+All we need to create a collection client is a constructor and a single method for making requests.

     var request = require('request');